 There are three main categories of communication barriers that can prevent effective communication from taking place:

-• Physical communication barriers such as social distancing, remote-work, and even the office itself, i.e., background noise, uncomfortable seating, inadequate temperatures
+- Such as social distancing, remote-work, and even the office itself, i.e., background noise, uncomfortable seating, inadequate temperatures

-• Emotional/psychological barriers resulting from personal issues, stress, anxiety, fear and mistrust.
+- Resulting from personal issues, stress, anxiety, fear and mistrust.
 When emotional barriers occur, it’s tougher for people to concentrate or have constructive conversations

-• Language communication barriers such as foreign language, strong regional dialects and over-reliance on technical industry jargon.
+- Such as foreign language, strong regional dialects and over-reliance on technical industry jargon.

 Common communication barriers and how to overcome them